 Rename your alias.
 Usually, you’ll need to change your automatically-generated alias (for example,

 tbarik, internal link).
-You’ll need to follow the Microsoft account naming conventions (“intuitive aliases”) , which basically means some combination of letters from your first and last name.
+You’ll want to follow the Microsoft account naming conventions (“intuitive aliases”) , which basically means some combination of letters from your first and last name.
+The naming conventions aren’t strictly enforced (and Microsoft Research has an explicit exemption), but colleagues find it pretentious when people choose exotic aliases.
 Do this as early as possible.

 Your canonical e-mail address is usually